List of M Idioms:

 off the mark: not accurate or wrong.

-- His comments were off the mark—recent studies have proven that theory wrong.
+- His comments were off the mark—or else recent studies have proven his theory wrong.

 - When you said I looked angry you were not off the mark.